This 11-year-old from Manipur is leading anti-coal mine protests in Chattisgarh

-Licypriya Kangujam, an 11-years-old climate activist, from Manipur is leading the protests against coal mining in the Hasdeo Aranya region of Chattisgarh.
+Licypriya Kangujam, an 11-year-old climate activist, from Manipur is leading the protests against coal mining in the Hasdeo Aranya region of Chattisgarh.

 Located in the northern district of Sarguja, Hasdeo is a biodiversity-rich dense forest and is called "the lungs of Chattisgarh".
 The region also has one of the largest coal reserves in India.
 It is spread over 170,000 hectares and its forests are home to over 350 species of animals, according to The Diplomat.